Chapter 1 : The One

 I felt exhilarated.
 I charged into the fight with renewed strength, picking off the death eaters that were already battered down the forest creatures.

 “Not my daughter, you bitch!”
 I heard Ginny’s mum, Molly Weasley, yell out.
 “Get back!
 Get back!
 She’s mine.”
-Bellatrix laughed in her face, taunting her about her late son, Fred, but her expression turned to one of fear and shock as Molly attacked her with force, taking her down within minutes.
+Bellatrix laughed in her face, taunting her about her late son, Fred, but her expression turned to one of fear and shock as Molly attacked her with full force, taking her down within minutes.
 I smiled widely.
 Go Molly!

 Voldemort roared in anger and pointed his wand at Molly.
 Out of the corner of my eye I saw Harry appear seemingly out of nowhere.